armfazh/qdsa-space17/README.md

 # qdsa-space2017
 ---
 This is an optimized software library of the Quotient Digital Signature Algorithm (qDSA).
 This library is an extension of the original code written by [Joost Renes](https://www.cs.ru.nl/~jrenes/) (v.
 2017-05-24).
-However, our code is optimized for 64-bit Intel architectures.
+However, our code is enhanced with the following new features:

 **New Features**: